-Glasgow airport locked down after suspicious package found
+Glasgow airport open again after suspicious package triggered lockdown

-Glasgow airport is partially in lockdown after a “suspicious item” was found during a routine security check just before 6am.
+Glasgow airport has reopened after a “suspicious item” was found during a routine security check just before 6am.

 As bomb disposal experts were called in, dozens of flights – including departures to London Heathrow, Belfast, Dublin and Amsterdam – were cancelled or heavily delayed.